 Our wipes are made from 100% plant based cellulose – plant based cellulose is not made from tree wood but rather from “shrubs” – it is the most sustainably grown form of cellulose.
-It is also TCF (totally chlorine free) and FSC certified (sustainably grown).
 Cellulose is 100% biodegradable.

 Most conventional wipes on the market are made from a cellulose/polypropelene (plastic) mix, which means they are not biodegradable.

 The packaging on our baby wipes is made of plastic because we haven’t found a more suitable material for a wet product.
 The plastic is recyclable, but unfortunately most recycling facilities in Australia don’t allow “soft” plastic packets of any kind in the recycling bin (as a rule, if you can scrunch it up you can’t put it in the recycling).
 There are special facilities which recycle soft plastics and many supermarkets now have recycling bins for soft plastics, so check what’s available in your area.

 The wipes packaging is a mix of PP (polypropylene) and PE (polyethylene) so it’s fine in RedCycle.
 As per their website if the plastic “scrunches” you can recycle it.
 The flip lid is the same material but it’s hard so we’d recommend removing it before disposing in the normal recycling.

 You’ve very correctly observed the beautiful fresh aroma as rose geranium oil.
 You may also be noticing the organic Aloe Vera & Chamomile that are infused in the wipes.
 Note: this is not a perfume or fragrance and is a natural non-irritant aroma.